osrf/gazebo_design/physics_params/physics_params.md

 * Only one data field of the Any message can be filled at a time.

 * The `param` message is hierarchical.
 Each `param` message can contain a list of `param` children.
-A `param` cannot contain multiple children with the same name.
+A `param` should not contain multiple children with the same name.
+If multiple children with the same name are found, only the first child `param` will be used.

 Hierarchical parameters are represented within Gazebo with scoped names.
 For example, the ODE-specific physics parameter `sor` is a child of the element